Is there are surefire baby sleep routine that will get your little one sleeping soundly and easily?

 - Make sure baby’s sleep environment is calm and cosy without the distractions of bright lights or loud noises.

-Mummies, guess what?
-This 3-step routine is used by many mums around the world to effectively help get their little ones to sleep faster.
+This 3-step routine is used by a lot of mums around the world to effectively help get their little ones to sleep faster.
+You can also add more relaxing elements to your routine like playing calming music, using a white noise machine, and making the room a little dimmer to usher your baby to bedtime.